woodcox/11ty-solid-base/README.md

 > Production build includes minified, autoprefixed CSS

 Use this as the "Publish command" if needed by hosting such as Netlify.

+## To do

+To do:

+- option to write to location in docs folder (maybe this should be via the config/shortcode/solidify file)
+- bundle all solidify shortcodes into one js file
+- The web component (webC example)
+- improve styling
+- make prettier hydration examples